erikbonner/electron-adb-starter/README.md

 # Electron ADB Starter

 ## Overview
-This project can be used as the starting point for a collecting common adb commands and scripts and making them conveniently accessible via a UI.
+This project can be used as the starting point for a collecting common [Android Debug Bridge (adb)](https://developer.android.com/studio/command-line/adb) commands and scripts and making them conveniently accessible via a UI.

 Based on the [Electron React Boilerplate](https://github.com/electron-react-boilerplate) repository.